Accomplishments

 - Three of the Foundation's public education campaigns

-- Annually, we distribute nearly three million educational
+- Annually, through mid-2012, the Foundation distributed more than three million educational

 materials, FREE of charge, to community organizations,